CBSE Class 10 Passing Marks 2025 - Check CBSE 10th Passing Marks Theory, Practical, Maximum and Minimum Marks Stream-Wise

 Never Miss an Exam Update

 CBSE Class 10 Passing Marks 2025 are 33%.
-You are required to score at least an “E” grade to pass which is 33%.
+You are required to score at least a “E” grade to pass, which is 33%.
 You are required to score the minimum passing marks combined in both theory and practical exams conducted by the Central Board of Secondary Education to pass.
 You must score the minimum passing grades in all the external exams.
 The minimum passing marks for the main and the compartmental exams are the same.
-The Central Board of Secondary Education has decided to not release toppers and divisions.
+The Central Board of Secondary Education has decided not to release toppers and divisions.
 No overall percentage will be reflected in the results of the students.
-The subject-wise grades will be reflected in the results of the students based on their marks under which the highest grade is A1.
+The subject-wise grades will be reflected in the results of the students based on their marks, under which the highest grade is A1.
 Also Check: CBSE Class 10 Exam Pattern 2025

 CBSE Class 10 Latest Updates 2025